-with fibres the $\Q^{> 0}$-orbits in $C_{\ex_0}$.
-After this discussion of the $\Q^{> 0}$-sets $C_{\ex_0}$ we mention one further item before proving the basic Theorem \ref{t4} below.
-The maps \eqref{eq:8}, \eqref{eq:9} and the fibration map are non-canonical and depend on our choices of $\ex$ and $i$.
+and the fibres are the $\Q^{> 0}_0$-orbits in $C_{\ex_0}$.
+After this discussion of the $\Q^{> 0}_0$-sets $C_{\ex_0}$ we mention one further item before proving the basic Theorem \ref{t4} below.
+The maps \eqref{eq:8}, \eqref{eq:9} and the fibration map depend on our choices of $\ex$ and $\iota$.
 On the other hand, the projection

 resulting from \eqref{eq:9} is canonical, it maps the point $\cpi (F^{-1}_{\nu} (\ex , \oP^{\times}))$ to the class of $|\ker \oP^{\times}| / \nu \mod p^{\Z}$.
 More generally consider the map